dluobo/ingex/archive/README.txt

 This will create a 'ingexrecorderdb' database from IngexRecorderDb.sql and populate it with test D3 source information from test_d3_source.sql.

-You can test access by running
+You can test access by running this command in a terminal
     psql -U ingex -d ingexrecorderdb -c "SELECT * FROM Version" which should return
     ver_identifier | ver_version